uviclibraries/gen-ai-research/index.md

 7. **Evaluate output quality** for accuracy, relevance, bias, and missing context.
 8. **Follow UVic expectations** for academic integrity and responsible use.

-## Prompt vs Prompt Design

-**A prompt** = the instructions you give the model.
-Think: “Do X, in this format, for this audience, using this data, under these constraints.”

-**Prompt Design** = the iterative process of turning a vague goal into a prompt that consistently produces usable output.

 ---

 ## The Prompt Design Loop